hakureii/compat-list-mali/README.md

-# Skyline Compaitbility list for Mali G77
+# skyline compaitbility list
-Probably the same results for other Mali GPUs
+for Mali GPU
-Made by Wumbee
+tested on g77 - Wumbee
 Currently on Skyline #2192

 - Astroneer: